Our suggestions on how to use SwipedOn for the GDPR

 Turn this setting off if you do not wish your visitors to be remembered for a faster sign-in next time.

-Display visitor name matches (auto-suggest) is ON by default and will automatically match and present names after the first 3 letters are typed in the iPad.
+Display visitor name matches (auto-suggest) is ON by default and will automatically match and present names after the first 3 letters are typed in the iPad or Android tablet.
 Turn this feature off if you do not want your visitors being exposed to other visitor names.

 Turn this setting off if you do not wish your visitors to see a list of employees (hosts) to choose from when they sign in.
 The off-state will require the visitor to type the hosts' name.